MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

     > [!NOTE]
     > If your Azure Active Directory is set to automatically sync with the users in your Active Directory on-premises environment the settings in the on-premises environment will override the Azure AD settings and this governance action will be reverted.

-    -   Revoke password – Revoke the user’s password and force them to set a new password on his next login.
+    -   Require user to sign in again – Signs the user out and requires them to sign in again.

      ![Cloud App Security activity policy governance actions](./media/activity-policy-ref6.png "activity policy ref6")